StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

     def service_check_health(stream_id, name, description=None, remediation_hint=None):
         """
-        Check that returns the service check status as a health status in StackState
+        Check that returns the service check status as a health status in Rancher Observability
         args: `stream_id, name, description, remediation_hint`
-        `stream_id` the identifier of the stream this check should run on `name` the name this check will have in StackState `description` the description for this check in StackState `remediation_hint` the remediation hint to display when this check return a CRITICAL health state
+        `stream_id` the identifier of the stream this check should run on `name` the name this check will have in Rancher Observability `description` the description for this check in Rancher Observability `remediation_hint` the remediation hint to display when this check return a CRITICAL health state
         """
 ```